Lap-Band® (Gastric Banding)

 In the procedure, Dr. Doucette will place a Lap-Band around the upper portion of the stomach, which can be adjusted (increase or decrease the tightness), to create a small section of the stomach so the patient will feel fuller faster.
 Unlike the gastric sleeve, the gastric band doesn’t remove any part of the stomach, instead regulating the speed of digesting food using an adjustable band.

-Benefits of Gastric Banding
+Benefits of Lap-Band

 Steady Weight Loss